-The current ToR lack defined terms to differentiate between evaluation of teaching, assessment of student learning, and authority over regulation of evaluation and assessment.
+The current CLE terms of reference lack defined terms to differentiate between evaluation of teaching, assessment of student learning, and authority over regulation of evaluation and assessment.
 Proposals that are deemed "substantial" will continue to be approved by GFC, while minor and major proposals are delegated to the committee for approval.